zelanko/sql-docs.ko-kr/docs/integration-services/extending-packages-custom-objects/data-flow/raising-and-defining-events-in-a-data-flow-component.md

   Dim parameterNames As String() = New String(2) {"RowCount", "StartTime"}
   Dim parameterTypes As System.UInt16() = New System.UInt16(2) {DtsConvert.VarTypeFromTypeCode(TypeCode.Int32), DtsConvert.VarTypeFromTypeCode(TypeCode.DateTime)}
   Dim parameterDescriptions As String() = New String(2) {"The number of rows to sort.", "The start time of the Sort operation."}
-  EventInfos.Add("StartingSort", "Fires when the component begins sorting the rows.", False, parameterNames, paramterTypes, parameterDescriptions)
+  EventInfos.Add("StartingSort", "Fires when the component begins sorting the rows.", False, parameterNames, parameterTypes, parameterDescriptions)
 End Sub

 Public  Overrides Sub ProcessInput(ByVal inputID As Integer, ByVal buffer As PipelineBuffer)